Listening Script Vocabulary

 The camera obscura was around for many years, but no one was able to preserve the images in a photographic form.
 It was only in 1827 that Niepce used the camera obscura for coming up with heliographs, or sun prints, which made it the first tool used in photography history.
 It can be said that these heliographs were the prototype of today's modern photographs, which used light to draw the picture.

-The resulting photograph was very different from the photographs we know today though.
+The resulting photograph was very different from the photographs we know today, though.
 Niepce made use of an engraving and a bitumen-coated metal plate, which was then exposed to the light.
-The darker, shadowy parts on the engraving were able to block light, but lighter areas allowed just enough light to react with the chemicals on the metal plate.
+The darker, shadowy parts on the engraving were able to block light.
+Lighter areas allowed just enough light to react with the chemicals on the metal plate.
 The image had initially been invisible, but after placing the metal plate in a solvent, it produced the image of the engraving.
 There were two major cons to this method though: it required eight hours of exposure to create the image, and it faded quickly.

 In photography history, cameras have long been known to use films, which would give a negative of the image.
 Film has been a major part of the history of the camera and despite being used years ago, it is still actively used today.
 Over the course of photography history, the techniques for developing photos improved, and the production of colour photographs was made possible.